 By his mid to late 20s, Grate’s behavior became more erratic.
 He would sink into deep depressive states, unable to get up off the couch at points, according to an ex-girlfriend.

-Eventually, he moved on and began dating Christina Hildreth.
+Eventually, Shawn Grate moved on and began dating Christina Hildreth.
 The pair were happy and content in the beginning, but Grate couldn’t hide his true colors for long.
 Not only did he become violent, controlling, and jealous, he would also show sides of being cold and indifferent towards his confused girlfriend.

 Once, Grate beat his partner in the face multiple times and grabbed her tightly by the throat — notable, since strangulation was Grate’s preferred method of murder.